dougeby/IntuneDocs/InTuneDocs/develop/intune-app-sdk-ios.md

 **How do I override the Azure AD authority URL with a tenant-specific URL supplied at runtime?**

-Set the `aadAuthorityUriOverride` property on IntuneMAMPolicyManager instance.
+Set the `aadAuthorityUriOverride` property on the IntuneMAMPolicyManager instance.

 > [!NOTE]
-> You would need this in the MAM without device enrollment scenario to let the SDK reuse the ADAL refresh token fetched by the app.
+> You would need this in the scenario of MAM without device enrollment to let the SDK reuse the ADAL refresh token fetched by the app.

 The SDK will continue to use this authority URL for policy refresh and any subsequent enrollment requests, unless the value is cleared or changed.
 So it's important to clear the value when a corporate user signs out of the app and reset it when a new corporate user signs in.